papalozarou/linux-setup/README.md

 ## N.B.

-Script `04-change-username.sh` kills all processes and requires reconnecting with a temporary user – this is part of the setup.
+Script `04-change-username.sh` kills all processes – logging the current user out – and requires reconnecting with a temporary user.